 The analysis highlights expectations for additional cost and resource needs associated administrative, data management, and enforcement associated with these two options.
-However, at this stage the analysis does not provide specific cost estimates associated with these options as requested in the motion.
-This task may be completed once the Council has narrowed the design scope of one or more mechanism it is considering.
-Section 3.6 of this analysis further describes the mechanics and decision-points around each mechanism as well as highlighting the advantages and challenges.
+Section 3.5 of this analysis further describes the mechanics and decision-points around each mechanism as well as highlighting the advantages and challenges.